New Zealand Christmas Tree: Metrosideros Growing & Care (Pohutukawa)

 If possible, move the plant outdoors during the summer, even in slightly cooler climates.
 It doesn’t like hot temperatures in closed environments.

-The outdoor air is good for the plant and it provides better access to the sunlight.
+The outdoor air is good for the plant and provides better sunlight access.

 In the winter, ensure that it doesn’t freeze.
 Move potted plants indoors, preferably in a room kept in the mid-60s.